ctrlplusb/easy-peasy/README.md

       Allows you to hydrate your store with initial state (for example state received from your server in a server rendering context).

+    - `injections` (Any, not required, default=undefined)

+      Any dependencies you would like to inject, making them available to your effect actions.
+They will become available as the 4th parameter to the effect handler.
+See the [effect](#effectaction) docs for more.

     - `middleware` (Array, not required, default=[])

       Any additional middleware you would like to attach to your Redux store.